 It has taken me a long time to get my head around vegan baking, so I was particularly pleased to master this dairy and egg free muffins recipe.
-I wanted a low sugar muffin that could be used as an alternative to sandwiches, and something which could be frozen and defrosted as needed.
+I wanted a low sugar muffin that could be used in a lunchbox, and something which could be frozen and defrosted as needed.
 Crucially, I needed something that was quick and easy to make!

 This is adapted from a standard sweet vegan muffin recipe, with the sugar and maple syrup cut right down and courgette added in, which works really well to keep the muffins moist.
 It’s a nice way to sneak a bit of extra veg in!